Symptoms & Causes For Eating Disorders

 Limiting food intake to achieve weight loss can also influence mental well-being.
 Intense calorie reduction might result in changes in mood, increased irritability, and challenges with focus.
 Over time, such a restrictive method of eating could lead to disordered eating behaviors and affect overall psychological health.

-Bulimia nervosa, vomiting, and associated psychological challenges
+Bulimia nervosa, vomiting, & associated challenges

 Bulimia nervosa is frequently characterized by strong emotional experiences that lead to binge eating.
 During these episodes, individuals might rapidly consume excessive amounts of food and feel a loss of control.
 To counteract potential weight gain, they may resort to compensatory behaviors, such as inducing vomiting or taking laxatives.